Offerings

-I reached into my pocket and found the folded paper that I had taken abruptly just a few hours before.
+How it applies to my life: I reached into my pocket and found the folded paper that I had taken abruptly just a few hours before.
 I am always amazed at how loudly some lessons come across.
-It probably spoke louder because I had been praying the day before on a passage in Romans 12:1 I appeal to you therefore, brothers, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.
-I unfolded the two crisp dollar bills and held them in my hand.
-It was suppose to have been the grandchildren’s offering at church.
-Instead, we were back home and I had just pulled it out of my pocket.
+It probably spoke louder because I had been praying the day before on a passage in Romans 12:1 I unfolded the two crisp dollar bills and held them in my hand.
+It was supposed to have been the grandchildren’s offering at church.
+Instead, we were back home, and I had just pulled it out of my pocket.

 What part of my life do I offer as a living sacrifice?
 If I am honest, although at times I may sacrifice time, or comfort, or convenience, or control, I do not live a life of sacrifice.
 I live a blessed life.
 While I don’t take for granted that I am blessed, I feel God calling me to sacrifice my comfort, to spend more time with Him and to be obedient to the call as He shows me what steps to take.